djvdorp/vandorp.biz/content/pages/about.md

 Born and raised in Dordrecht

-Currently living in Pijnacker with my beautiful girlfriend [Samantha de Blij](https://www.samanthadeblij.nl)
+Currently living in Pijnacker with my beautiful wife [Samantha de Blij](https://www.samanthadeblij.nl)